DMIT-2018/DMIT-2018.github.io/demos/Northwind/Security/ReadMe.md

 ## Security Controller (CRUD)

 This controller class provides basic CRUD-like services for users and roles.
+You can place this file anywhere in the web application; for my purposes, I placed it under the `~\Admin\Security\` folder.

 ```csharp
 [DataObject]